StrawberryChocolateFudge/opBNB-Escrow/README.md

 The seller or the agent can confirm refunding the escrow payment.The state of the escrow will be refunded.

 `withdrawPay(uint256 detail)`
-The payment can be only withdrawn by the seller.
+The payment can be only withdrawn by the seller when the state is delivered

 `refund(uint256 detail)`
-The payment can be pulled for a refund by the buyer
+The payment can be pulled for a refund by the buyer when the state is refunded

-## PAYMENT LIMIT
-The front end allows maximum 800USD to be escrowed at once with 2% fee.
-1% goes to the feeDAO and 1% goes to the escrow agent